Syrian doctor in Germany charged with torture in Assad’s military hospitals

 Another prisoner who tried to defend himself was allegedly beaten with a baton, pinned to the ground and injected with an unknown substance, which killed him within minutes.

-Mousa’s medical training in Syria had largely been recognized by Germany’s State Medical Association, according to German press reports.
+Mousa’s medical training in Syria had largely been recognized by Germany’s State Medical Association, according to German media reports.
 He had been training to become a specialist in orthopedics and trauma surgery in the western state of Hessen, Hessische Niedersächsische Allgemeine newspaper reported.
 He then went on to Bavaria.

 “In the workforce, he was seen as inconspicuous, sensitive, calm and reserved,” Matthias Adler, commercial director of Lichtenau eV, an orthopedic clinic where he worked, told the newspaper.

-The evidence on which the charges are based was not specified and the Federal Prosecutors Office did not respond to calls Wednesday.
+The evidence on which the charges are based was not specified, and the Federal Prosecutors Office did not respond to calls Wednesday.
 But in an earlier case, the witnesses included Syrian refugees living in Germany.

 Germany’s legal system become a testing ground for seeking justice for crimes committed in the world’s conflict zones.

-It is one of dozens of countries in the world with laws incorporates aspects of universal jurisdiction, a legal principle that holds that some crimes are so grave that they should be allowed to be tried anywhere.
+It is one of dozens of countries in the world with laws incorporating aspects of universal jurisdiction, a legal principle that holds that some crimes are so grave that they should be allowed to be tried anywhere.

-However, German laws, unlike in some other countries, do not require that victims are citizens or residents, legal experts said.
+However, German laws, unlike those in some other countries, do not require that victims are citizens or residents, legal experts said.

 Germany threw its doors open to more than 1 million refugees, mainly Syrians, in 2015.
 The influx included witnesses, victims and alleged perpetrators of war crimes, making it easier to prosecute cases.